-- It is easier to communicate when compared to a single default speed limit.
-Hennepin County and MnDOT-owned roads will continue to have 30 mph speed limits or higher and it is unknown when or if those will change. - These lower speed limits prioritize public health and safety (a person hit at 30 mph is three times as likely to be killed or severely injured than a person hit at 20 mph). - A citywide 25 mph speed limit does not reflect the design, land use, mode use, and expectations of city streets. - Low traffic roads generally serve short, local connections, have on-street parking, are narrow and require slow speeds when two cars pass each other.
+• It is easier to communicate when compared to a single default speed limit.

+Hennepin County and MnDOT-owned roads will continue to have 30 mph speed

+- limits or higher and it is unknown when or if those will change.
+Many residents assume our county roads are city-owned. - These lower speed limits prioritize public health and safety (a person hit at 30 mph is three times as likely to be killed or severely injured than a person hit at 20 mph). - A citywide 25 mph speed limit does not reflect the design, land use, mode use, and expectations of city streets. - Low traffic roads generally serve short, local connections, have on-street parking, are narrow and require slow speeds when two cars pass each other.
 In addition, they have frequent entrances to residences or businesses.
-The average speed of low traffic roads is 21 mph. - Medium traffic roads generally serve longer trips, have traffic signals at higher volume intersections to support safe crossing of all modes, are wider in width, and sometimes have on-street parking.
-The average speed of medium traffic roads is 28 mph. - High traffic roads generally serve longer trips, have traffic signals at high volume intersections to support safe crossing of all modes, are wider in width, often do not have on-street parking, and have more than two traffic lanes.
-The average speed of high traffic roads is 30 mph.
+The median speed of low traffic roads is 21 mph. - Medium traffic roads generally serve longer trips, have traffic signals at higher volume intersections to support safe crossing of all modes, are wider in width, and sometimes have on-street parking.
+The median speed of medium traffic roads is 28 mph. - High traffic roads generally serve longer trips, have traffic signals at high volume intersections to support safe crossing of all modes, are wider in width, often do not have on-street parking, and have more than two traffic lanes.
+The median speed of high traffic roads is 27 mph.